Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Petunias (Petunia x hybrida)

 With varieties tolerating both full sun and partial shade, petunias can fill in gaps while adapting to your garden’s layout.
 Moist, well-drained soil is ideal.
-These long-blooming companions are more than just beautiful additions; they attract pollinators like bees and butterflies, ensuring a steady stream of visitors to your zinnias throughout the summer.
+These long-blooming companions are more than just pretty faces; they attract pollinators like bees and butterflies, ensuring a steady stream of visitors to your zinnias throughout the summer.

-The vibrant colors of petunias create a visually stunning display alongside your zinnias, especially during the early stages when zinnia seedlings are still maturing.
+The vibrant colors of petunias create a visually stunning display alongside your zinnias, especially during the early stages when zinnia seedlings are still maturing and not flowering.
 Petunias effectively bridge the gap with their established blooms, creating a captivating flower bed from the very beginning of the season.

 Effective Companion Plants to Deter Deer from Zinnias

-If deer are a problem around your flower beds, there are a few companion planting ideas you can try to help keep them away and will look pretty around your zinnias too.
-Here are a few deer resistant flowers that can help deter deer.
+If deer are a problem around your flower beds, there are a few companion planting ideas you can try to help keep them away and will look GORGEOUS around your zinnias too.
+Here are a few deer resistant flowers that can help keep deer from eating your blooms.

 - Lavender